godwokenrises/godwoken-doc/versioned_docs/version-1.2-rc1(WIP)/frameworks.md

 PW-Lock is a generic multi-chain lock script (smart contract) that allows Nervos to support signatures from Bitcoin, Ethereum, EOS, Tron, as well as other blockchains.
 This allows Nervos to directly support interoperability with other blockchains by allowing their addresses to automatically map to Nervos CKB addresses.

-PW-Core and PW-Lock successfully utilize the flexibility of Nervos' underlying platform, giving Nervos distinct advantage over the competition when it comes to supporting interoperability.
+PW-Core and PW-Lock successfully utilize the flexibility of Nervos' underlying platform, giving Nervos a distinct advantage over the competition when it comes to supporting interoperability.
 Users from other chains can begin interacting with Nervos dApps immediately, without needing to install any new software, and without needing to change their wallet configuration.

 Lay2 are also the developers of the popular [Portal Wallet](https://ckb.pw), a web based wallet for Nervos.
 This wallet relies on the MetaMask wallet browser extension for private key management.